 The Nunckley Trail

-The trail is a half-mile path which passes by many ecologically interesting areas.
-There are illustrated notices around the trail that point out items of interest.
+This is a half-mile path which passes by many ecologically interesting areas.
 Visually impaired visitors will find shorter messages in Braille at the bottom right-hand corner of the notice boards.
 There are tapping logs at the side of the path along the whole length of the trail.

-The nature trail is wood bark and chippings and is, therefore, not an ideal surface for an independent wheelchair-using visitor to push on.
-We very much recommend that wheelchair users have an assistant to help them with this surface.
+The nature trail is wood bark chippings and is not an ideal surface for an independent wheelchair user to push on.
+We recommend that have an assistant to help them with this surface.

 Getting on the train

-Both stations and trains carry portable ramps for safe access by wheelchair.
-If the stations are unmanned, assistance should be sought from the train staff.
+Trains carry a portable ramp for use at both stations for safe access by wheelchair.
+If the stations are unstaffed, assistance should be sought from the train staff.

 Some trains have specific less-able accommodation, but not all.
 It is advised that a call to the Great Central Railway (01509 632323) should be made to enquire whether trains operating that day carry this facility.
 Ambulant disabled people should be able to access the rest of the train via ramped wheelchair access into the guards van.
 The heritage railway carriages have narrow aisles and corridors, so wheelchair access is not possible along the train.